About FRWA

 Conservation Director

 Laura runs FRWA's Water Quality Program, manages budgets and grant writing, manages the Frey Property, and works with partners on green infrastructure projects, such as Rain Gardens through our River Smart initiative.
-Laura works with the Farmington River Coordinating Committee, a group who protects the upper Wild & Scenic designated section of the Farmington River, and runs the Wild & Scenic Film Festivals.
+Laura works with the Farmington River Coordinating Committee, a group who protects the Upper Farmington River Wild & Scenic designated section, and runs the Wild & Scenic Film Festivals.

 Paige Vichiola